 What research gap are you addressing with your protocol?

-Lina Hacker: Many new optical and photoacoustic imaging systems are being developed, but we lack a standardized reference phantom to validate those systems and compare their performance.
+Janek Groehl: Many new optical and photoacoustic imaging systems are being developed, but we lack a standardized reference phantom to validate those systems and compare their performance.
 Our material is a promising candidate to fill this gap and support further development and translation of these exciting new techniques into the clinic.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 B-roll: 3.4.2.